GoogleCloudPlatform/community/tutorials/using-cloudbuild-with-webhooks/index.md

 ---
 title: Using webhooks to trigger a central Cloud Build pipeline from multiple Git repositories
-description: Learn how to trigger centrally managed Cloud Build pipeline with a webhoo
+description: Learn how to trigger centrally managed Cloud Build pipeline with a webhooks
 author: gmogr, MrTrustor
 tags: cloudbuild, ci/cd, webhooks
 date_published: 2021-07-07